-So along with getting the keyword volume and some other useful metrics for the keyword you search for, it also provides keyword suggestions which may help you discover more relevant keywords to target as you can see above.
+So along with getting the keyword volume and some other useful metrics for the keyword you search for, it also provides keyword suggestions that may help you discover more relevant keywords to target as you can see above.

-When it comes to doing competitor research and finding tons of relevant, high volume keywords, there aren’t many better tools out there than SEMRush.
+When it comes to doing competitor research and finding tons of relevant, high-volume keywords, there aren’t many better tools out there than SEMRush.
 It’s one of the most popular tools in the SEO community for doing keyword research and finding the keywords your competitors are ranking for.

-SEMRush is actually a paid tool, but offers both a free trial with all the features and also a completely free, limited version of the tool.
+SEMRush is actually a paid tool but offers both a free trial with all the features and also a completely free, limited version of the tool.

-All you need to do is put in the domain name of your own website or your competitor’s website to see the keywords that website is ranking for.
+All you need to do is put in the domain name of your own website or your competitor’s website to see the keywords that the website is ranking for.
 It helps you find out the keywords you’re ranking for and make the required optimizations to further increase your keyword rankings, as well as find out what keywords your competitors are ranking for so that you can target their keywords as well.